ilg-physics-ucsb/physics6-manual/6AL/lab2.md

 ---

 :::Card Intro In this Lab..
 We will investigate with how to describe, mathematically, the trajectory of a body moving under the influence of a force.
+Following this discussion we will turn our attention to a real experiment.
+The data from this "real-world" experiment will be analyzed and compared to the "ideal" theory and you will draw inferences about the underlying physics.
 :::
 ---